SystemCraftsman/strimzi-cockroachdb-demo/README.md

 ---
 **NOTE**

-[Download the Strimzi CLI Cheat Sheet from here](https://www.systemcraftsman.com/strimzi-cli-cheat-sheet/) if you are interested in more.
+[Download the Strimzi CLI Cheat Sheet from here](https://www.systemcraftsman.com/strimzi-cli-cheat-sheet/) if you are interested.

 ---